swappsco/django-email/README.rst

 --------

 * Send easy email to ADMINS.
-* Send TXT/HTML Email using a predefined template.
+* Send TXT/HTML Email using a predefined template. (.txt template is mandatory)
 * Send Email using your own custom templates.

 Running Tests